jdl328/essays/CodingWorkers/README.md

 These contains were meant to provided more information than simply which jobs the applicant had held in the past.
 The Employment Service's job analysis division had created a code for every single kind of job United States, which were compiled in a manual titled *The Dictionary of Occupational Titles* (DOT).
 The DOT code for each job bore information pertaining to the  the kinds of skills someone with experience in that profession would be expected to have

+These contains were meant to provided more information than simply which jobs the applicant had held in the past.
+The Employment Service's job analysis division had created a code for every single kind of job United States, which were compiled in a manual titled *The Dictionary of Occupational Titles* (DOT).
+The DOT code for each job bore information pertaining to the  the kinds of skills someone with experience in that profession would be expected to have

 .ve-media gh:jdl328/essays/CodingWorkers/DOT.jpg%3Fraw=true right